srph/angularjs-structure-styleguide/README.md

 ## 1. Context

 This was created to offer a *more* in-depth guide for newcomers to AngularJS and programming itself as well.
+If you would like to see more about the concept behind this guide, please view [John Papa's](https://github.com/johnpapa)'s [AngularJS style guide](https://github.com/johnpapa/angularjs-styleguide).

 An "infrastructure" helps you solve not only a scalability problem, but also a maintainability problem.
 This guide was created to share a newbie's solution with his struggles from his infrastructure, rooting from impractical guides shared in the internets, and inexperience.
 Like said: